tchoney/tonyolssonportfolio/content/blog/tetrapak/index.md

 ![Title](./picture2.jpg)

 I was a part of two successful projects where we were able to establish and maintain a user-centred approach to the visualization of data aimed to contribute to existing workflows.
-We where also able to provide a model for how to customize the interactive reports to provide key insights for multiple stakeholders internally and externally.
+We were also able to provide a model for how to customize the interactive reports to provide key insights for multiple stakeholders internally and externally.
 Even though the project where successful we found that a stronger design thinking approach with an alternate service design strategy early on in the initiation of the project could have been beneficial.
 Many stakeholders needs had been assumed and not matched with real-life needs.
 As the established workflow proved there is a high level of flexibility and customizability possible in the current state of interactive report building technology.
-This offers the possibility to guide design strategy from the start towards a customized solution according to specific needs and user rather than looking for unified solutions that fit many needs.
+This offers the possibility to guide design strategy from the start towards a customized solution according to specific needs and users rather than looking for unified solutions that fit many needs.

 ![Title](./picture3.jpg)